 Some insured persons have more than one private plan.
-In these cases, if the policyholder identified any plan as a gatekeeper plan that pays for visits to non-plan doctors, the variables PMNCNP31, PMNCNP42, and PMNCNP02 were set to "Yes."
-If a person had multiple plans and one or more were identified as being a gatekeeper plan that does not pay for visits to non-plan doctors and the other(s) had missing information, the person-level variable was set to missing.
-Additionally, if a person had multiple plans and one or more were identified as being a gatekeeper plan that pays for visits to non-plan doctors, the person-level variable was set to missing a gatekeeper plan, but none were identified as a gatekeeper plan that pays for visits to non-plan doctors, the person-level variable was set to "No." In each round, the variables PMNCNP31, PMNCNP42, and PMNCNP02 have four possible values:
+In these cases, if the policyholder identified any plan as a gatekeeper plan that pays for visits to non-plan doctors, the variables PMNCNP31, PMNCNP42, and PMNCNP04 were set to "Yes."
+If a person had multiple plans and one or more were identified as being a gatekeeper plan that does not pay for visits to non-plan doctors and the other(s) had missing information, the person level variable was set to missing.
+Additionally, if a person had multiple plans and one or more was identified as being a gatekeeper plan, but none were identified as a gatekeeper plan that pays for visits to non-plan doctors, the person level variable was set to "No." In each round, the variables PMNCNP31, PMNCNP42, and PMNCNP04 have four possible values:

-- 1 Person was covered by at least one private insurance source through a gatekeeper plan, and the plan pays for visits to non-plan doctors. - 2 Person was covered by at least one private insurance source through a gatekeeper plan, but the plan does not pay for visits to non-plan doctors. - -9 Person was covered by private insurance through a gatekeeper plan, and whether the plan covers visits to non-plan doctors was refused, don't know, or not ascertained. - -1 Person was out-of-scope for the round, was not privately insured at any time in the round, or was not covered by private insurance through a gatekeeper plan.
+- Person was covered by at least one private insurance source through a Gatekeeper Plan, and the plan pays for visits to non-plan doctors. - 2 Person was covered by at least one private insurance source through a Gatekeeper Plan, but the plan does not pay for visits to non-plan doctors. - -9 Person was covered by private insurance through a Gatekeeper Plan, and whether the plan covers visits to non-plan doctors was refused, don't know, or not ascertained. - -1 Person was out-of-scope for the round, was not privately insured at any time in the round, or was not covered by private insurance through a Gatekeeper Plan.

-Private Plan That Has a Book or List of Doctors That Pays for Non-plan Visits
+Private Plan that has a Book or List of Doctor that Pays for Non-Plan Visits

-If the respondent reported that he or she belonged to a plan that had a book or list of doctors, a follow-up question was used to determine whether the person was in a plan that pays for visits to non-plan doctors.
+If the respondent reported that they belong to a plan that had a book or list of doctors, a follow up question was used to determine whether the person was in a plan that pays for visits to non-plan doctors.
 Persons with a private insurance plan that has a book or list of doctors were classified as being covered by a plan that pays for visits to non-plan doctors if the person provided an affirmative response to the following question: